 Pepperdata will provide Cloudwick with the tools needed to diagnose any issues that arise during AWS cloud migration, and assesses performance after the move.

-“The biggest challenge for enterprises migrating big data to the cloud is ensuring SLAs are maintained without having to devote resources to entirely re-engineer applications,” said Ash Munshi, Pepperdata CEO.
-“Cloudwick and Pepperdata ensure workloads are migrated successfully by analyzing and establishing a metrics-based performance baseline.”
+Enterprises that migrate big data to the cloud face a big challenge — maintaining SLAs without having to re-engineer applications.
+Pepperdata CEO Ash Munshi says, “Cloudwick and Pepperdata ensure workloads are migrated successfully by analyzing and establishing a metrics-based performance baseline.”

-Pepperdata will be installed on Cloudwick’s customers’ existing, on-premises clusters and will automatically collect over 350 real-time data points from applications and resources including over 350 real-time operational metrics from applications and infrastructure resources, including CPU, RAM, disk I/O, and network usage metrics from every job, task, user, workflow, queue and host.
+Once installed on Cloudwick’s customers’ existing, on premise clusters, Pepperdata will automatically automatically collect 350+ real time operational data points from applications and resources.
+Those include CPU, RAM, disk I/O, and network usage metrics from every job, task, user, workflow, queue, and host.

-The installation takes less than 30 minutes and the data collected will be used to generate insights that can be used to map workloads and project costs.
-When the AWS migration is completed those same insights can be used to assess performance and migration success.
+The 30-minute installation collects data collected used to generate insights for mapping workloads and project costs.
+After the migration’s completion, enterprises can use those same insights to assess performance and migration success.

 Organizations assume risk when they migrate to the cloud before first looking at performance data.
 When done incorrectly, migrations lead to unavoidable complaints from the business’s front lines.
 Pepperdata’s pre- and post-migration metrics and analysis show that the cloud can maintain performance levels.